sign-language-processing/sign-language-processing.github.io/src/index.md

 ## Tasks

-So far, the computer vision community has mainly led the SLP research to focus on processing the visual features in signed language videos.
+So far, the computer vision community has primarily led the SLP research to focus on processing the visual features in signed language videos.
 As a result, current SLP methods do not fully address the linguistic complexity of signed languages.
 We survey common SLP tasks and current methods' limitations, drawing on signed languages' linguistic theories.